isaqb-org/curriculum-data/docs/DraftDataLehrplan.md

     * Models of real world systems can be used to predict future behaviour.
     * Based on the predicted behaviour organizations can implement actions.
     * Integration patterns of predictive models and automated decisions systems in control loops.

-# Systems for data analytics and model creation

-## Terms and concepts

-## Learning goals

 * Know the different categories of data analysis tools:
   * Query engines
   * Statistical analysis
   * Machine learning
 * Know typical uses cases for ML and statistical analysis.
-* Understand that tools
 .

 # Data ops